state-less/react-server-docs-md/src/pages/why.md

 # Why?

-## Because it's beautiful Reactive approach 🥰
+## Because it's a beautiful reactive approach 🥰

 Just like React, React Server revolutionizes coding methodologies, offering a reactive approach that tackles the challenges posed by JavaScript's asynchronous and event-driven nature.
 Its brilliance lies in the simplicity of semantic flow within your application.